In this post, we’ll answer the question, “what is keyboard aftertouch” and let you know if it’s a feature worth having.

 There are two types of aftertouch: Channel or mono and polyphonic.

-On the other hand, polyphonic aftertouch senses the amount of pressure applied to each key individually and sends a separate MIDI controller value for each key to the MIDI output.
+On the other hand, polyphonic aftertouch senses the amount of pressure you apply to each key individually and sends a separate aftertouch response for each key.

 Is Aftertouch Necessary?